crystal-manyrepos/root/README.md

    1. E.g. https://github.com/crystal-manyrepos/root/commits/master/src/components/one and notice how it does not include the `Add .sum method` commit, only the merge commit when it was added.
 2. `git subtree push` needs to traverse _EVERY_ commit, which could lead to performance issues as time goes on.
    1. Are ways that this can be improved, so can worry about it if/when there is a reproducible case of this issue (thousands of commits).
-3. Using the `--squash` option with `subtree add` seems to break `subtree push`.
-   1. Fails since the head of the child repo doesn't exactly exist in the repo.
-See https://github.com/crystal-manyrepos/root/runs/4496081430?check_suite_focus=true.

 This repo _COULD_ be used as the main shard for the project by defining a `shard.yml` that adds the required components as dependencies, then creating a `src/root.cr` file that requires `"./one"` where that file does `require "one"`.
 This way both single components can be required as well as all of them.